JohnSnowLabs/spark-nlp/docs/en/alab/healthcare.md

 ### Assertion Model

-Here, we will convert the JSON export into a dataframe suitable for training an assertion model.
+The JSON export is converted into a dataframe, suitable for training an assertion model.

 ```py
 alab.get_assertion_data(